MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Many-to-many files conversions
 ******************************

-   * Convert from directory of files in NMR-STAR format to directory of files in JSON format:
+   * Convert from a directory of files in NMR-STAR format to a directory of files in JSON format:

    .. code:: bash

       $ python3 -m nmrstarlib convert starfiles_dir_nmrstar starfiles_dir_json \
                 --from_format=nmrstar --to_format=json

-   * Convert from directory of files in JSON format to directory of files in NMR-STAR format:
+   * Convert from a directory of files in JSON format to a directory of files in NMR-STAR format:

    .. code:: bash

       $ python3 -m nmrstarlib convert starfiles_dir_json starfiles_dir_nmrstar \
                 --from_format=json --to_format=nmrstar

-   * Convert from directory of files in NMR-STAR format to zip archive of files in JSON format:
+   * Convert from a directory of files in NMR-STAR format to a zip archive of files in JSON format:

    .. code:: bash

       $ python3 -m nmrstarlib convert starfiles_dir_nmrstar starfiles_json.zip \
                 --from_format=nmrstar --to_format=json

-   * Convert from archive of files in JSON format to directory of files in NMR-STAR format:
+   * Convert from a compressed tar archive of files in JSON format to a directory of files in NMR-STAR format:

    .. code:: bash

       $ python3 -m nmrstarlib convert starfiles_json.tar.gz starfiles_dir_nmrstar \
                 --from_format=json --to_format=nmrstar

-   * Convert from archive of files in NMR-STAR format to archive of files in JSON format:
+   * Convert from a zip archive of files in NMR-STAR format to a compressed tar archive of files in JSON format:

    .. code:: bash